Wilfred/difftastic/README.md

 With this package checked out, a common workflow for editing the grammar will look something like:

-1. Make a change to `grammar.js`.
+1. Make a change to `grammar.ts`.
-2. Run `tree-sitter generate && tree-sitter test` to see whether the change has had impact on existing parsing behavior.
+2. Run `npm install && npm test` to see whether the change has had impact on existing parsing behavior.
+The default `npm test` target requires `valgrind` to be installed; if you do not have it installed, and do not wish to, you can substitute `tree-sitter test` directly.
 3. Run `tree-sitter parse` on some real Swift codebase and see whether (or where) it fails.
 4. Use any failures to create new corpus test cases.